nogalpaulina/hrs-portlets/README.md

 + Configures the href of the "Unclassified Leave Report" link.
 + If not set, this link will still appear but will be broken.

-#### `dynamicLeaveBalancesLearnMoreUrl` portlet preference (optional)
+#### `payrollInformationFName` (optional)

-+ Configures the href of the "Learn more about dynamic leave balances" link.
++ If set, Time and Absence links to the relevant Payroll Information to ease employee navigation to take a look at what earnings statement the leave balances is as of.
-+ If not set, this link will be hidden.
++ If not set, Time and Absence suppresses this hyperlink, no worries.

 ## JSON resource URLs